 Dallas may conjure images of cowboy hats and oil barons, but there’s a lot more to the city than what you’d see on old television shows.
-In fact, Dallas is one of the best places in the country to be a graduate student, and here are three reasons why:
+In fact, Dallas is one of the best places in the country to work on getting a doctorate, and here are three reasons why:

 The Perks of a Big City Without the Price Tag

 Living in a city means that there is always something happening – art shows, conferences, concerts, sporting events, festivals, and more.
 Dallas-Fort Worth makes the most of being the fourth largest metro area in the United States, and grad students can enjoy a wide variety of activities, many of them free, that take place year-round.

 While city living is fun, it also gets expensive, which can be hard on a grad student stipend.
 Dallas has found a way to offer the excitement of living in the city with the cost of living usually found out in the suburbs.
 For example, groceries in Dallas are almost 25% cheaper than in San Francisco, transportation is 27% cheaper, and housing?
 A whopping 70% cheaper!
 Compared to Manhattan, you’d save even more in Dallas.
 New York is a great place to visit, but Dallas is a great place to live.

 As a grad student, it’s nice to know you have community resources to help you in your research and professional development.
 In addition to the resources we have specifically at SMU – such as the Center for Scientific Computation and the George W. Bush Presidential Library – Dallas is home to dozens of colleges and universities, Fortune 1000 companies, and businesses at the forefront of technology, finance, healthcare, and industry.
 If you’re looking for an industry expert, specialized library, or a place to test out your research, there’s a good chance you’ll find what you need just down the street.